en_USEnglish

 5.1 SEO with WordPress

-WordPress is widely recognized for its features SEO advanced.
-With plugins such as Yoast SEO, you can easily optimize your pages for search engines.
-What's more, WordPress offers total control over your content, making it easy to optimize meta tags, page titles, URLs and other important SEO elements.
+WordPress is widely recognized for its advanced SEO features.
+With plugins like Yoast SEO, you can easily optimize your pages for them. search engines.
+Additionally, WordPress offers complete control over your content, making it easy to optimize meta tags, page titles, URLs, and other important elements for the referencing.

 5.2 SEO with Wix

-Wix also offers basic SEO functionality.
-However, it can be less flexible than WordPress in terms of advanced optimization.
+Wix also offers basic SEO features.
+However, it may be less flexible than WordPress when it comes to advanced optimization.
 Wix makes it easy to customize meta tags and page titles, but some key SEO features may be limited.

 6. eCommerce options